 - Your friends and family

-But how do you spark interest—in yourself or your students—to carry you through the hard work it takes to achieve the impossible?
+How do you spark interest—in yourself or your students—to carry through with the hard work it takes to achieve a career in STEM?

-More and more we see that changing as determined and talented women and cultural minorities continue to break barriers to entry in STEM fields.
+More and more we see that changing as determined and talented women and cultural minorities continue breaking barriers to entry in STEM fields.

-The life stories of remarkable scientists, mathematicians, and engineers, such as Ada Lovelace, Marie Curie, and Mae Jemison, provide the kind of inspiration we need to help ourselves and our students build confidence and break through these barriers.
+The life stories of remarkable scientists, mathematicians, and engineers, such as Ada Lovelace, Marie Curie, and Mae Jemison, provide the kind of STEM Inspiration we need to help build confidence and break through these barriers.

 STEM-Inspirations™ creates books & resources to educate and inspire young people to pursue careers in Science+Technology+Engineering+Math.

-Visit us at Amazon for unique publications for your school, homeschool, science club, or STEM camp.
+Visit us at Amazon for unique publications for your school, homeschool, science club, STEM camp—or just for yourself!